Fulton County Boiler Services

 - Improved air quality: Iron boilers in particular can improve air quality when users make sure there is enough air for the boiler.
 By installing a combustion air inlet (CAI), which is a pipe that extends to the outside, fresh air will be circulated throughout the home.

 - Long lifespan: The average boiler lasts between 10-15 years, but some boilers can last up to 30 years.
 Boilers have greater defense against corrosion because they are specifically designed to resist corrosion.
 When it comes to a furnace, the reaction of combustion gases with the metal create corrosion over time.
 With a boiler, on the other hand, this process takes much longer.
 Here are some ways you can elongate the life of your boiler.
 Our team can also help you carry out these steps:

 Are you ready to experience the warmth and comfort that comes with a fully functional, properly installed boiler?
 Call Allen’s Family Heating & Cooling at (518) 380-2485 or contact us online to get started today.

-Our technicians are highly trained, friendly, and on time.
+Our technicians are highly trained, friendly, and always on time.

 Decades of Experience & Skill